JoshCheek/atom-seeing-is-believing/README.md

 # Configure to work with your environment

 This package does not know how to find your Ruby, you have to configure that yourself.
-You do this at the top level of your config directory (on my Mac, that's at `~/.atom/config.cson`).
+You do this in your config file (on my Mac, that's at `~/.atom/config.cson`).
-Define the following keys, changing them as appropriate for your environment, and according to your preferences.
+Add the following keys (just append this to the bottom of the file), changing them as appropriate for your environment, and according to your preferences.

 **Descriptions of the variables below.**